axarekma/CardDetect/README.md

 ### Card detection using openCV and pytorch

-This is a toy project to familiarize myself with openCV and utilize pytorch models in cpp.
+This is a toy project to familiarize myself with openCV and utilizing pytorch models in cpp.

 The program tries to detect and identify cards from a camera stream.
 ![Preview](preview.png)

 ### Usage
 If you want to have everything work correctly, you need to download the images from Scryfall and set up the database.
 This is done by by setting `DOWNLOAD_IMAGES_FROM_SCRYFALL` variable to `True` and running